KizzyCode/mtlsrules-traefik-golang/README.md

 Currently supported validation rules are:
 - Restrict access to specific CA per router
-- Optionally restrict access to specific common names per router
+- Restrict access to specific common names per router
-- Optionally restrict access to specific certificate serial numbers per router
+- Restrict access to specific certificate serial numbers per router

+## **Important Security Note**
+This middleware specifies _optional additional_ rules – meaning: if you don't specify a validation rule, it will not be performed.

+This also means that **if you don't specify a root certificate, the certificate chain will not be validated**.
+To ensure your certificate is validated, always either set a `rootCert`, or use either Traefik's `VerifyClientCertIfGiven` or `RequireAndVerifyClientCert` rules in the mTLS configuration.

 ## Example Service Configuration